sunny3728/ChatbotTechnica2016/README.md

 # ChatbotTechnica2016
-learning to use AndroidStudio and api.ai -2016 Technica hackathon at UMD
+learning to use AndroidStudio and api.ai at the 2016 Technica hackathon at UMD